Modal content here…

 Immersive Labs: Crisis simulator for teams to practice incident response.

-Hacktivity: Features an interactive chatbot adversary (Hackerbot) that guides students through challenges, verifies task completion, and provides immediate feedback.
-This creates an engaging and dynamic learning experience, especially for defensive and investigative tasks.
+exploring the overlap of cyber security and safety, so capturing a flag advances the plot rather than simply scoring points.
 Hacktivity is built on a foundation of open innovation, with its backend SecGen framework being fully open-source.
 This commitment to openness enables community collaboration via GitHub and ensures the platform continues to evolve based on educational needs rather than purely commercial interests.

 Value for money is a crucial consideration when choosing a platform.
 Here's how they compare:

 Immersive Labs: Enterprise pricing, significantly higher than other platforms (ranging from approximately $2,200 to $3,600 per seat per annum for businesses).
+Note that Immersive Labs does not publish its pricing publicly, so these figures are indicative estimates based on previously reported numbers rather than current official rates—actual pricing is quote-based via their sales team.

 Hacktivity: Starting at just $7/month (billed annually at $84) - making it the most affordable option by a significant margin.

 Visual comparison of annual subscription costs across platforms.
-Comparing the cheapest
+Comparing the cheapest unlock content

 option for a single user across each platform.